Remind your Work Comp clients Valley Fever training is required in 11 California counties

 - Valley Fever is caused by a fungus that lives in the top layer of soil and can result in mild to severe illness.

 - The law applies to 11 counties primarily in Central California, but may extend to others.

-Certain California employers, such as construction firms, must begin offering Valley Fever training to employees, discussing risks and how to control them, as of May 1.
+Certain California employers, such as construction firms, must now offer Valley Fever training to employees, discussing risks and how to control them.
 Right now, the amendment to the California Labor Code only applies to employers in 11 counties in the Central Valley region: Fresno, Kern, Kings, Madera, Merced, Monterey, San Joaquin, San Luis Obispo, Santa Barbara, Tulare and Ventura counties.
 Producers, if you have Core Commercial or Workers Compensation clients in these areas, please share this article with them.

 It applies to employers in the 11 counties involved in the construction, alteration, painting, repairing, construction maintenance, renovation, removal, or wrecking of any fixed structure or its parts, said an EHS Daily Advisor article.
 However, it may expand to other counties as the disease spreads.

 Valley Fever crops up (no pun intended) throughout the Southwest U.S, predominantly in Arizona and Central California.
 Cases have been reported in California, Washington, Nevada, Utah, Arizona, New Mexico and Texas.
 It’s most prevalent in industries where employees have direct contact with the land: agriculture, roadwork, excavation and construction.
 That’s because it’s caused by a microscopic fungus, Coccidioides immitis, which lives in the top two to 12 inches of arid soil.
 When the ground is disturbed by wind, farming, construction or other movement, these fungal spores are released into the air and can be inhaled, infecting the lungs and other parts of the body via the bloodstream.
 Open cuts or scrapes can absorb the spores, causing a skin infection.